Jay-Goo/RangeSeekBar/README.md

 	app:rsb_orientation="right"
         />
 ```
+`VerticalRangeSeekBar` rotates `RangeSeekBar` 90 degrees, and its attribute usage is same as `RangeSeekBar` .The only difference is  the
+`rsb_orientation`, it controls the direction of rotation.

 ##  Attributes
  If you want to know more attributes's usage , please to see [attrs](https://github.com/Jay-Goo/RangeSeekBar/blob/master/RangeSeekBar/src/main/res/values/attrs.xml)

 ## WIKI
-You can know more information from wiki.
+You can know more information from [wiki](https://github.com/Jay-Goo/RangeSeekBar/wiki).

 ## Give Me A Star
 I hope you like RangeSeekBar. `Star` is the greatest support for me！ Thank you !